Updated May 2025

 Advice for students

 GenAI is a rapidly evolving area affecting university education.
-Instructors are learning about GenAI and thinking about how to respond to it and include it.
+Instructors are learning about GenAI and thinking about how to respond to it, and include it.
 Students are responsible to maintain academic integrity, and this includes being knowledgeable about what GenAI use is allowed for assessments.
+Use the button below to learn about the USask AI Provisional Guidelines, and:

 1. Follow the rules laid out by each instructor.
 Usually these appear in the syllabus or instructions for assessments.